Crystal Ventures: History

 In the DRC, however mining projects were abandoned after relations between Paul Kagame and Felix Tshisekedi broke down.
 As of 2025 Macefield Ventures Congo Holding is not listed on the CVL website, even though it has links to TotalEnergies natural gas project on the Afungi Peninsula and signed an agreement with the ROC to purchase 12,000 hectares of land from the ROC.

 Critics in 2023 maintained that, as the second largest employer in the Rwanda behind the state, with an estimated capital of $500 million, the company was able to stifle competition and prevent the private sector from experiencing a boom.
 The World Bank criticised CVL's quasi-monopoly on certain sectors.

 Arte TV described CVL´s investing abroad in a 2024 documentary as military diplomacy.

 Governance

 Crystal Ventures, has been described as an "investment fund and financial arm of the Rwandese Patriotic Front (RPF), with Paul Kagame as the de facto boss".
 As of 2023 its functioning was still described as secretive.

 While in 2025, the company´s website declared a team of 13 officers and directors respectively, 4 of them women, it did not offer any annual reports, employment or financial figures.
-The table below illustrates the members with Jean-Claude Karayenzi as the "executive chairman" and Jack N. Kayonga as the "group chief executive officer."
+The table below illustrates the members in 2025 and 2026.